gurunandan-bhat/fcg/content/guild/members/adityashrikrishna.md

 twitter = 'http://www.twitter.com/gradwolf'
 +++

-Aditya Shrikrishna is a freelance film critic based in Chennai, India.
-He currently writes reviews for Mint Lounge and his writings have been published in The Hindu, Frontline, FiftyTwoDotIn, The New Indian Express, The Quint and Film Companion among others.
+Aditya Shrikrishna is a Independent Film Critic from Chennai.
+Aditya’s writings on cinema have appeared in The Hindu, Senses of Cinema, Frontline, OTTPlay, Mint Lounge, FiftyTwoDotIn, The New Indian Express, The Quint, The Federal, Vogue and Film Companion among others.